 The life insurance premium amounts in the table above reflect premiums paid by us for life insurance for which the named executive is the named beneficiary.
-The amount disclosed with respect to Mr. Yurek includes \$4,863 of premiums paid by us for a term life insurance policy on which his wife is the beneficiary.
+The amount disclosed with respect to Dr. Yurek includes \$4,977 of premiums paid by us for a term life insurance policy on which his wife is the beneficiary.

-(5) Mr. Henry joined us as our chief financial officer in July 2007.

-(6) Mr. Rosa resigned from the company effective July 9, 2007.

-(7) Represents a cash relocation bonus received by Mr. Stankiewicz in April 2006.

-(8) Mr. Winter served as an executive officer during part of fiscal 2007, but is required to be disclosed pursuant to SEC rules.

-(9) Represents a special promotion bonus received by Mr. Santamaria in fiscal 2007.
+- (5) Represents a special performance bonus received by Dr. Yurek in fiscal 2008. - (6) Mr. Henry joined us as our chief financial officer in July 2007. - (7) Represents a special performance bonus received by Mr. McGahn in fiscal 2008. - (8) Represents a special promotion bonus received by Mr. McGahn in fiscal 2007. - (9) Represents a special performance bonus received by Mr. Stankiewicz in fiscal 2008. - (10) Represents a special performance bonus received by Mr. Santamaria in fiscal 2008. - (11) Represents a special promotion bonus received by Mr. Santamaria in fiscal 2007.